1929 poster for the film by the Stenberg brothers

 [00:11:59] Mikhail Kaufman (MK) runs up a large industrial structure with a Debrie Model K camera and tripod – I have been unable to verify what or where this is.
-I have not found any past or present bridges in Moscow, Kyiv, Odesa, Kharkiv, Kamianske, or Donetsk with this structure.
-A structural engineer told me that it was not likely to be a conventional bridge (an odd looking inverted bowstring truss suspension design).
-See later image of this structure below for further notes.
+I have not found any past or present bridges in Moscow, Kiev, Odessa, Kharkov, Kamianske, or Donetsk with this structure.
+A structural engineer told me that it was not likely to be a conventional bridge (an odd looking inverted bowstring truss suspension design), but could be an industrial structure or a moving bridge (lifting or turning).
+See later image of this structure below.

-Moscow – a horizontal white band along the lower side; Kyiv – a white panel on the front, and sometimes along the sides; Odesa – neither band nor panel but only the elegant lining around the body panels [00:12:28].
+Moscow – a horizontal white band along the lower side; Kiev – a white panel on the front, and sometimes along the sides; Odessa – neither band nor panel but only the elegant lining around the body panels [00:12:28].
 The colours were generally deep red with a white or cream superstructure.
-Typical (restored) Moscow tram of the early 1900s below.
+Typical (restored) Moscow tram of the 1920s below.

 [00:12:45] Bakhmetevsky Bus Garage, Moscow (see screenshot [00:04:44] above).

 [00:13:10] [00:13:18] Woman on a bench, Strastnaya Square, Moscow.
 Clues are the news stand on the corner of the square (lhs) and the tram stop pavilion and toilets behind the tram seen in the middle of the square above.
 Many thanks to Dr Denis Romodin of the Museum of Moscow for locating this scene and for suggesting the location of the exact bench (arrow)!
 Note the grit bin circled in [00:13:18] which is also visible in screenshot [00:10:13].
 Photograph courtesy of the Museum.

 The ticket kiosk in [00:10:20] is just to the right of the arrow.